Athens: Roman Empire

 Later, under Rome, Athens was given the status of a free city because of its widely admired schools.
-In the second century AD, the Roman emperor Hadrian, himself an Athenian citizen, ordered the construction of a library, a gymnasium, an aqueduct which is still in use, several temples and sanctuaries, a bridge and financed the completion of the Temple of Olympian Zeus.
+In the second century AD, the Roman emperor Hadrian, himself an Athenian citizen, ordered the construction of a number of public buildings.
+Paul the Apostle visited Athens on his second missionary journey.
+Athens was sacked in 267 AD by a Germanic tribe.

-In the early 4th century AD the Eastern Roman Empire began to be governed from Constantinople, and with the construction and expansion of the imperial city, many of Athens's works of art were taken by the emperors to adorn it.
+In the early 4th century AD the Byzantine Empire began to be governed from Constantinople, and with the construction and expansion of the imperial city, many of Athens's works of art were taken by the emperors to adorn it.
 The Empire became Christianised, and the use of Latin declined in favour of exclusive use of Greek; in the Roman imperial period, both languages had been used.
 In the later Roman period, Athens was ruled by the emperors continuing until the 13th century, its citizens identifying themselves as citizens of the Roman Empire ("Rhomaioi").
 The conversion of the empire from paganism to Christianity greatly affected Athens, resulting in reduced reverence for the city.
 Ancient monuments such as the Parthenon, Erechtheion and the Hephaisteion (Theseion) were converted into churches.
 As the empire became increasingly anti-pagan, Athens became a provincial town and experienced fluctuating fortunes.

 The city remained an important centre of learning, especially of Neoplatonism—with notable pupils including Gregory of Nazianzus, Basil of Caesarea and the Roman emperor Julian—and consequently a centre of paganism.
 Christian items do not appear in the archaeological record until the early 5th century.
 The sack of the city by the Herules in 267 and by the Visigoths under their king Alaric I in 396, however, dealt a heavy blow to the city's fabric and fortunes, and Athens was henceforth confined to a small fortified area that embraced a fraction of the ancient city.
 The emperor Justinian I banned the teaching of philosophy by pagans in 529, an event whose impact on the city is much debated, but is generally taken to mark the end of the ancient history of Athens.